 The Equality Committee produces a range of reports each year using statistical information that is relevant to promoting equality of opportunity between different categories of persons.
-These include the Annual Equality Monitoring Report as well as focussed reports on specific issues as requested by the Board.
+These include the Annual Equality Monitoring Report as well as focused reports on specific issues as requested by the Board.
 The Equality Committee also reports annually to Board on its activities.

-These reports are all publically available and staff, students and members of the public are very welcome to browse their contents.
-Any queries about the reports should be directed to the Equality Officer.
+These reports are all publically available and staff, students, and members of the public are very welcome to browse their contents.
 Please note that all Equality Committee reports are available in alternative formats on request.

 The following offices also produce reports on equality matters:

-Adequate data are essential in order to develop evidence-based equality policy and activities.
+Adequate data are essential in order to develop evidence-based equality policies and activities.
 Data collected for the purposes of equality monitoring are anonymous, and access is restricted to key staff.
 The data are used for the purposes of monitoring population trends and process outcomes, and are processed in accordance with Trinity's Data Protection Policy - please see the Information Compliance website for more information.

 Reports to/from External Bodies